What is off label promotion and marketing?

 Federal law requires drug companies and medical device companies to seek FDA approval of their products for specific uses by specific patient groups and in the case of pharmaceuticals, at specific dosages.
 This information is included in the informational materials for each drug and medical device.
 To get the FDA’s approval, the companies must provide data proving that their product is safe and effective for those specific uses.

-What is off label promotion of medical devices?
+What is the off-label promotion of medical devices?

 Off-label marketing of medical devices may involve the promotion and marketing of experimental devices that have not yet been approved or approved medical devices for uses that have not been authorized.